dmp359/guess-the-number/README.md

 ## Guess The Number Quick Start

-Dan Perlman's coding sample - a quick version of a "Guess The Number" game in React (written in about 2-3 hours).
+A small coding sample - a quick version of a "Guess The Number" game in React.

 To launch, run `npm install` to install dependencies and then `npm start` to launch the app.